laberning/openrowingmonitor/docs/Engine_Validation.md

 | 0.84 | 5 | -1.09% | -0.25% | 1.70% | 0.3745 | 1 | 90.49% | 21 |
 | 0.84 | 6 | -1.05% | -0.25% | 1.70% | 0.3603 | 1 | 90.49% | 21 |

-Based on this, we come to the following results based on the ORM2f algorithm combined with the requirement that r<sup>2</sup> needs to be above 0.84, with a running average of 6 strokes.
+Based on this, we conclude that the ORM2f algorithm combined with the requirement that r<sup>2</sup> needs to be above 0.84, with a running average of 6 strokes would produce the best results.
 Increasing the running average further might further improve the stability of the dragfactor, but this hasn't been applied in this test due to practical limitations.
 Applying these settings to the sessions, leads to the following (simulated) results:

 | Test | Strokes | PM5 Min Drag | PM5 Modus Drag | PM5 Max Drag | ORM2f Min Drag | ORM2f Avg.
 Drag | ORM2f Max Drag | ORM2f Drag SD | Stroke with first valid Dragfactor | Percentage strokes with valid dragfactors |
 | :-: | --: | --: |--: | --: | --: | --: | --: | --: | --: | --: |